Published on 13 May 2016

 In 2010 Twitter started with was Promoted Tweets.
 Promoted Tweets are paid tweets that advertisers can use to appear at the top of a search result page for some time.
 Also, they introduced Commercial Accounts.

 In 2011, Twitter introduced Promoted Trends.
-Promoted trends are flat-rate daily ads that generate huge numbers of impressions in a day.
+Promoted trends are flat-rate daily ads that generate a high number of impressions in a day.
 They are costly.

 In 2012, Twitter introduced Twitter Cards.
 With that, Twitter follows Google and Facebook in encouraging greater advertising plus enabling development by others on the Twitter platform.